bhumikaavadutha/todaystask/README.md

              vid = cv2.VideoCapture(0)

-    ret, frame = vid.read() - capture video from frame by frame
+    define width and height of the frame

-    cv2.imshow - display the resulting frame
+    cv2.VideoWriter - save the video in vedio.avi

-    vid.release()  - it use after loop release the object
+    cv2.imshow - it show the video output

-    cv2.destroyAllWindows() - using this destroy the all windows
+    using ord('q') to stop the recording

   ## Example